sundeshgupta/Corpus-abstractive-text-summarization/app/summarizationModel/README.md

 1. Download the pretrained zip file

 2. After extracting the zip file, there will be folder with the same name as the zip file.
-Rename it to '0pretrained_model', and place it in the SummarizeModel directory
+Rename it to 'pretrained_model', and place it in the SummarizeModel directory

 3. We will need Stanford CoreNLP to tokenize the data.
 Download it *[here](https://stanfordnlp.github.io/CoreNLP/)*, unzip it, and place the folder 'stanford-corenlp-4.0.0' in SummarizeModel directory.